cristiano2lopes/kite/README.md

 ## Misc

-We use json_serializable for code gen of json models.
+`json_serializable` is used for code gen of json models.
 After changes to those models you will need to run the following command to generate the code:

     dart run build_runner build --delete-conflicting-outputs

 # Deploy

-For now deploys are run locally.
+For now deploys run locally.
 Moving to a ci/cd is a matter of adding automation to the codesigning resources setup and use the same existing fastlane commands.